Rok hiking along trails in Dogon Country, Mali

 Touristic, but impoverished country

 Comparing to previously visited Guinea and Guinea-Bissau, Mali is a much more touristic country.
 If I came across three travelers in Guinea in two weeks, in Mali I was meeting a few dozen per day in the most touristic locations.
-The tourist and local infrastructure are also much more comfortable for visitors, and locals are used to hosting foreigners.
+The tourist and local infrastructure are also much more comfortable for visitors, and with many places to visit and things to do, locals are well used to hosting foreigners.

 I was riding on luxury, big size buses on solid, paved roads for the first time since Morocco and it was hard to believe that Mali is statistically so impoverished.
 Electricity and water supply seem to be stable, since I never faced any issues with shortages; at least in hotels and larger cities.